-Staff is recommending that the Board consider adopting the resolution re-authorizing the Board and Board Committees to continue to meet remotely for another 30 days in accordance with requirements outlined in the resolution (Attachment 1).
+Staff is recommending that the Board consider adopting the resolution re-authorizing the Board and Board Committees to continue to meet remotely for 30 days (12:01 a.m. on January 15, 2022 to 12:01 a.m. on February 14, 2022) in accordance with requirements outlined in the resolution (Attachment 1).